MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Data and methods

 The methodology framework can be divided into two parts: learning and validation.
 The fact that each one of these parts is performed with data sets from different sources helps to attest the method’s ability to generalise.
 However, a meaningful result can only be achieved if overfitting can be limited, especially given the number of samples in the Cohen data set.
 Regarding the use of such a data set in the learning stage, one of the original ideas presented here is that, different from other methods that use it in a classification approach with ‘COVID’ and ‘Non-COVID’ classes, this methodology filters the metadata in particular classes: patients that were admitted to ICU but had the image taken before admission (‘future icu’) and patients that recovered without intensive care (‘not icu’).
 This filtering is particularly interesting because the first class is populated by samples of patients that, despite not being present in ICU at the time the image was taken, were eventually later admitted.
 Their images could potentially present insightful information of predecessor features to disease severity.

 At the learning stage, the methodology using the semantic features for progression scoring is performed by first extracting the semantic features (specialised CNN), standardising them, and fitting a logistic regression model to classify the data in one of two mentioned classes (‘future icu’ and ‘not icu’).
 If the accuracy of the classifier showed it to have relevant invariance to the classes, one can hypothesise its estimated class probability (output from the logistic regression) could be correlated to the patient’s severity state.
 That would not be necessarily surprising since such the classifier was learned to attempt to predict if a particular patient, given their X-ray, will eventually be admitted to ICU or not.
-However, it is also not surprising that one would be sceptical of the validity of such a progression score.
-This potential concern is the reason for also proposing an original validation approach and comparison to other methods in the literature.

 The original validation approach proposed here comprises two parts: (1) a heuristic method for grouping scores from patients’ images taken in similar stages of symptom progression, and (2) a comparison of the group scoring to other methods in the literature by implementing their code in the Hanno data set.
 It is worth noting that the grouping in the first step is only possible because, differently from Cohen (used for training), the Hanno data set contains rich metadata on the offset (number of days) from specific moments in the disease progression.
-The proposed heuristics here is to group X-ray images from 4 distinct periods or classes of patients:
+The proposed heuristics here is to group X-ray images from 3 distinct periods or classes of patients:

-\begin{itemize} \item Group 1: Images from patients not admitted to ICU. \item Group 2: Images from patients in the vicinity (between 1 day before or after) of ICU admission. \item Group 3: Images from patients currently in ICU (between 1 day past ICU admission and 1 day before ICU release). \item Group 4: Images taken in the vicinity (in between 1 day before or after) of ICU release. \end{itemize}
+\begin{itemize} \item Group 1: Images from patients not admitted to ICU. \item Group 2: Images from patients in the vicinity (between 1 day before or after) of ICU admission. \item Group 3: Images from patients currently in ICU (between 1 day past ICU admission and 1 day before ICU release). \end{itemize}